 The FX Deal must take place and settle before the onward payment instruction takes place.
 Thus, the currency has to be purchased before the payment gets initiated.
 To understand more about the time that payments can be received, we have to look into the pay-out methods.

 The three kind of pay-out methods you can come across while processing an international money transfer are:

 3) Local account pay-out

 Yes, it can be but make sure that you always do your homework.
-If you decide to use a currency specialist, always make sure they are regulated by the FCA (the financial conduct authority) and hold a valid money service business licence.
-You can cross verify their details by verifying their company directly from the money services business register from HMRC and you can verify their registration or authorisation from the FCAs website.
+For example, if you decide to use a currency specialist, always check if they are regulated by the FCA (The Financial Conduct Authority) or not.
+Also, ask them if they hold a valid money service business licence to provide the services they offer.
+You can cross verify their details by inspecting their company directly from the money services business register from HMRC.
+And to verify their registration or authorisation, check the FCA's website.

-All FCA authorised companies will be required to safeguard client money and is required to follow strict guidelines under the terms of the Payment Services Directive.
-The FCA is the watchdog of the currency services space amongst other financial institutions.
+All FCA authorised companies are required to safeguard client money and follow strict guidelines under the Payment Services Directive's terms.
+In addition, the FCA is the watchdog of the currency services space amongst other financial institutions.

-The Currency Club is a specialist currency provider which is providing transparent pricing online.
-It provides international money transfers and travel money at the best exchange rates with no hidden fees and access to the live interbank exchange rate prior to confirmation of the trade.
+We at Currency Club are specialist currency providers, providing transparent pricing online.
+We provide international money transfer and travel money at the best exchange rates with no hidden fees.
+Furthermore, we offer access to the live interbank exchange rate before confirmation of the trade.

-The Currency Club is a trading name of Sterling Consortium Ltd which is registered with the Financial Conduct Authority under the Payment Services Directive and holds a valid Money Services Business Licence with HMRC.
-For more details about us, click here.
+The Currency Club is a trading name of Sterling Consortium Ltd. that is registered with the Financial Conduct Authority under the Payment Services Directive.
+We also hold a valid Money Services Business Licence with HMRC and for more details about us, feel free to click here.

 Whether you are looking to buy travel money or send money abroad, we can help you.
 Call our dealers today on 020 7723 7000 and use our handy converter to see how much you could save compared to banks and brokers.